tanxuanle/dse-grp7-hdb/README.md

 ## Data Sources:
-1. Resale HDB data: data.gov.sg
+1. Resale HDB data: data.gov.sg <br>
 Data wrangling is conducted to obtain the summarised dataset ("resale_prices.csv") for HDB Resale data from 2010 to 2024.